The costume shop works on hats for the toy soldiers in Babes in Toyland

 Everyone is encouraged to wash their hands frequently with soap and water.

-Hand sanitizer will be available in all classrooms and at the entrance to our space.
+Hand sanitizer will be available throughout our space.

-Paper towels and general-purpose cleaners will also be available in all classrooms.
+Paper towels and general-purpose cleaners will also be available.
 Students should assist with wiping down surfaces (tabletops, chairs, counters, doorknobs, etc.) before and after class.

 Minimizing Exposure

-Stay home if you feel ill or have any COVID-like symptoms, including but not limited to cough, fever, muscle aches, fatigue, sore throat, runny nose, stuffy nose, congestion, shortness of breath, difficulty breathing, or loss of taste or smell.
+Stay home if you feel ill or have any symptoms, including but not limited to fever, muscle aches, shortness of breath, difficulty breathing, loss of taste or smell, or gastrointestinal distress, skin rashes that are not explained by eczema, psoriasis, or contact dermatitis.

-If you or your student tests positive for COVID-19, let our co-op’s Leadership Team know via an email to PlanetHomeschoolMN@gmail.com.
-One of our co-op’s Leadership Team members will make a general forum post that a member of our community has tested positive.
+If you or your student tests positive for COVID-19 or is ill with another highly communicable disease, let our co-op’s Leadership Team know via an email to PlanetHomeschoolMN@gmail.com.
+One of our co-op’s lead volunteers will make a general forum post that a member of our community is ill, and to watch for symptoms.
 If you are comfortable doing so and have the energy, also notify your contacts at PHS (your instructors, classmates, etc.) directly.

 Handling Individual Class Cancellations

-While unplanned cancellations have always been a possibility, COVID-19 means that there is a higher likelihood that an instructor will need to cancel classes due to illness or a family emergency.
+Unplanned cancellations are always a possibility; an instructor may need to cancel classes due to illness or a family emergency.

 Please have a plan for when that happens!